 Many changes have taken place since the College moved to Montgomery.
 For example, John Jefferson Flowers Memorial Hall, the most recognizable landmark of the school was once the only building on campus.
-There are now eighteen buildings, including four residence halls, a dining hall, a gymnasium and a student center.
+There are now more than twenty buildings, including residence halls, a dining hall, two gymnasia and a student center.
 The College admitted the first male student in 1934 and became coeducational in 1946.
 Full-time male resident students were admitted in 1954.
 Under the leadership of Dr. Walter Agnew, the school was renamed Huntingdon College in 1935, in honor of Selina, Countess of Huntingdon, an early supporter of Methodism.